xinzhou93/CS280A/content/Project 5A.md

 # Part 0: Setup

 DeepFloyd IF is a two-stage diffusion model: Stage 1 generates 64×64 images from text prompts, and Stage 2 upsamples them to 256×256.
 I created custom prompt embeddings using the Huggingface T5 Encoder and experimented with different `num_inference_steps` values.
-The random seed I used is 100.
+The `random seed` I used was 100.

 Generated Images with `num_inference_steps=5`